Luc-Bertin/PythonBlog/_posts/2020-08-22-Beginning-in-Python.md

 1st course will mainly focus on how to approach Python for the first time.
 For that we will use Jupyter module.

-## "In Python, everything is an object"
+# "In Python, everything is an object"

 This is a very well-known sentence but I think it is the best, along with some examples, to start getting a good grasp of the language.
 In Python, everything is an object, according to the creator of Python, Guido van Rossum:
 > One of my goals for Python was to make it so that **all objects were "first class."** By this, I meant that I wanted **all objects that could be named in the language** (e.g., integers, strings, functions, classes, modules, methods, etc.) to have equal status.
 That is, they can be **assigned to variables, placed in lists, stored in dictionaries, passed as arguments, and so forth"s**

-### Let's dive-in a bit, and then experiment from there
+## A dynamically-typed language

-In Python EVERYTHING IS AN OBJECT !
+Let's dive-in a bit, and then experiment from there.

 ```python